liorcic/home_assignment_is/README.md

 1. Open a web browser and go to `http://localhost:6200/docs`
 2. Click on the different tabs and try them out.

+The user web service is using another api responsible of the crud opertions on mongodb.

+You can access the server api at the url `http://localhost:6201/docs`

 ### API Endpoints

 - `POST /buy`: Trigger's a random buy request